NormCopeland/navigateToRecord/README.md

 # navigateToRecord Aura Component

 This Aura component is designed for Salesforce and is capable of redirecting users to a specific Salesforce record once a Flow involving this component completes.
 It's implemented to be used primarily in Salesforce Lightning Flows as a final action that takes users directly to a designated record.
-This is helpful particularly in the Salesforce mobile as url redirects won't work there.
+This is helpful particularly in the Salesforce mobile app as url redirects won't work there.

 ## Features